wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ![Sensitive data](../media/2-sensitive-data.png)

-*Where your sensitive data may reside*
+*Where your sensitive data may be*

-What counts as “sensitive data” for your organization will be determined by things like your industry (e.g., healthcare, financial services), governmental regulations and policies, as well as your organization’s internal policies.
+What counts as “sensitive data” for your organization is  determined by things like your industry (such as healthcare, financial services), governmental regulations and policies, as well as your organization’s internal policies.
 - You can start by using **Content Search** to search for in-place items such as email, documents, and instant messaging conversations.
-- Microsoft has many built-in **sensitive information types** (part of Data Loss Prevention) that can be used to detect common sensitive information types, such as financial information, healthcare related information, PII and other information types.
+- Microsoft has many built-in **sensitive information types** (part of Data Loss Prevention) that can be used to detect common sensitive information types, such as financial information, healthcare-related information, PII, and other information types.
 - If you need more granular control beyond the built-in sensitive information types, you create your own **custom sensitive information types**, or add your own unique dictionary of terms to detect against.
 - Beyond detecting sensitive information in documents and emails, you can also use **Microsoft Cloud App Security** to detect content in cloud storage services, based on policy.
 You can discover sensitive data across third-party SaaS apps.
 You can also apply labels and protection to sensitive files with Microsoft Information Protection.
 - The **Azure Information Protection Scanner** enables you to discover, classify, and protect files on on-premises servers, network shares, and on-premises SharePoint Server sites.